 aka - accessing the vagus nerve or “balancing the autonomic nervous system"

 When you increase vagal tone, you are activating the parasympathetic nervous system.
 The more you do this, as with anything, the more easily you can do it without great effort.
 This means relaxing faster when under stress and optimizing all of those systems already mentioned.
 As you can see, this is bidirectional - high vagal tone leads to improved physical and mental health and better physical and mental leads to better vagal tone.

 Passive - don’t require conscious awareness

-- Put your body in a safe space - as one might do when meditating, praying or other contemplative practices.
+- Put your body in a safe space - as one might do when meditating, praying or engaging in other contemplative practices.
 This means removing yourself from things, people and spaces that can lead to stressful thoughts which stimulate your sympathetic nervous system.
-You want instead to exercise your parasympathetic nervous system/vagus nerve.

 - Meditation is one example.
 Because your eyes are closed, you don't have reminders, for example, of 'that thing you need to do'.
-If sitting quietly and not having stressful thoughts sounds stressful, consider guided meditations which help shift your attention in ways that calm the body and allow you to experience optimal emotions.
+If sitting quietly and not having stressful thoughts sounds stressful, consider guided meditations which help gradually shift your attention from convergent (narrow) attention to divergent (open) attention which slows brain waves and calms the body.
 My own preference currently are the morning and evening meditations by Dr. Joe Dispenza.

 Be with safe people with whom you have positive social interactions.
 This improves vagal tone (and improves mood) in a number of ways

 All neural pathways of social engagement are being used - your neck, mouth, face, middle ear, voice-box and throat.